Click

 an image to enlarge.

-To say the last year and a half has been a
+To say the last year and a

-testing time with regards to hi-fi component reliability is an
+half has been a testing time with regards to hi-fi component reliability

-life becomes much harder!
+why, life becomes much harder!

-After suffering various documented panel failures
+After suffering various documented

-many months swapping various components, interconnects, mains
+I have spent many months swapping various components, interconnects,

-unit to test the dedicated hi-fi circuit breaker, desperately
+consumer unit to test the dedicated hi-fi circuit breaker, desperately

 trying to isolate the cause of sound degradation.

-I can now confirm that issues such as distortion,
+I can now confirm that issues

-in the component chain.
-To make matters worse in respect of identifying
+by multiple failures in the component chain.
+To make matters worse

-and isolating the issues, these multiple component failures were
+in respect of identifying and isolating the issues, these multiple

-above issues have been caused by speaker panel failures at various
+by speaker panel failures at various points (but now resolved

-points (but now resolved with panel replacements) as well as a
+with panel replacements) as well as a slow and intermittent amplifier

 Cambridge Audio Edge W